natario1/CameraView/MIGRATION.md

 - getSnapshotSize(): removed.
 The size of snapshots (pictures and videos) is equal to the preview size as returned by getPreviewSize().
 - onVideoTaken(): now passing a VideoResult.
 Use VideoResult.getFile() to access the video file.
+- onPictureTaken(): now passing a PictureResult.
+Use PictureResult.getJpeg() to access the jpeg stream.
 - CameraUtils.BitmapCallback: has been moved in a separate BitmapCallback class.
 - isCapturingVideo(): renamed to isTakingVideo().